seadsystem/website/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

+To deploy with Heroku simply click this button, log in/create a free Heroku account and click the "deploy for free" button at the bottom of the page.

 #Django Frontend
 This is a preliminary setup for our seads Frontend website, which will eventually include d3 visualizations.
 Currently, this website will only work with a local postgres database, which can be installed with the instructions below.